gshrdr/JS-Sim-Env/README.md

 # JS-Sim-Env
-**Note: This is my current project and it is a work in progress, this project was started 04/10/2022; expect to see updates, more information, and a live code demo in the coming weeks.**

 A JavaScript Browser Simulation Game Environment.
+This project is a work-in-progress, I started it on 04/10/22.

 This project is a part of my website & portfolio: [gavinshr.com](https://gavinshr.com)